-Netflix‘s selection of good sci fi movies isn’t exhaustive, and it errs mostly on the side of direct-to-video embarrassments, but there are still plenty of pictures worth exploring nestled among the sequels and paycheck-generators.
+Netflix‘s selection of good sci fi movies isn’t exhaustive, but there’s still plenty worth exploring nestled among the sequels and paycheck-generators.
 Keep on scrolling for 10 of the best sci-fi movies on Netflix streaming to watch right now, taking you from the moon, the farthest reaches of space, and to the outer fringes of reality itself.

 1. Jurassic Park (1993)

 Jurassic Park tells the story of one man’s dream of a theme park filled with genetically engineered dinosaurs run amok.
 When three experts are brought in to sign off on the park and its cloned creatures, things unsurprisingly don’t go as planned, and the humans are forced to survive amidst T-Rexes, raptors, and Wayne Knight.
 An effects breakthrough at the time, Steven Spielberg’s film still retains the beautiful terror that comes from seeing giant, millions-of-years-old killing machines for the first time.
 It’s an iconic film for a reason, and not just because of the trembling glass of water and the John Williams score.
 It deservedly won three Oscars, broke box office records, and remains a favorite of many today.